elisha2kyakpo1/restaurant-page/README.md

 ## Getting Started

-Enjoy app features by openning the link below in the blowser.

-### Have a copy

 ## Setup

 To get started, you should first get this file in your local machine by cloning or forking this project or typing in your terminal